amazingrando/questsrd/src/markdown/1-rules.md

 ## important keywords

-<span class="keywords">objects.<span> Any inanimate thing in a scene, like a door or a chair.
+<span class="keywords">objects</span>.
+Any inanimate thing in a scene, like a door or a chair.

-<span class="keywords">creatures.</span> Any sentient being, including both NPCs and player characters.
+<span class="keywords">creatures</span>.
+Any sentient being, including both NPCs and player characters.
 People, humans, dogs, aliens, talking trees — yes, anything.

-<span class="keywords">non-player characters (npcs).</span> Any creature played by the Guide.
+<span class="keywords">non-player characters (npcs)</span>.
+Any creature played by the Guide.

-<span class="keywords">spirits.</span> Ethereal creatures who do not have physical bodies.
+<span class="keywords">spirits</span>.
+Ethereal creatures who do not have physical bodies.
 Think of them like ghosts who float through the world.
 Many spirits are invisible.

-<span class="keywords">animals.</span> Sentient creatures without self-awareness or personhood, like cats, dogs, giant eagles, and insects.
+<span class="keywords">animals</span>.
+Sentient creatures without self-awareness or personhood, like cats, dogs, giant eagles, and insects.

-<span class="keywords">bosses.</span> Unique creatures of power, intellect, or importance who are resistant to some abilities.
+<span class="keywords">bosses</span>.
+Unique creatures of power, intellect, or importance who are resistant to some abilities.

-<span class="keywords">minions.</span> Creatures that are more powerful than average, like a villain's groupies or the town guard.
+<span class="keywords">minions</span>.
+Creatures that are more powerful than average, like a villain's groupies or the town guard.

-<span class="keywords">commoners.</span> Normal people, common animals, or other average creatures.
+<span class="keywords">commoners</span>.
+Normal people, common animals, or other average creatures.
 Think of them like extras in the background of a movie.

-<span class="keywords">plane.</span> A discrete location in the omniverse.
+<span class="keywords">plane</span>.
+A discrete location in the omniverse.

 ## buying things